Thank you for visiting our website.

 • Performed via the implant site using osteotomes.

-• Minimally invasive, with reduced healing time.
+• Minimally invasive, with a reduced healing time.

 • Often allows for immediate implant placement.